LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 - going into the menus
 - ...

-We can than use macchanger to spoof the original system´s MAC address and swap cables afterwards to access the customers network:
+We can then use macchanger to spoof the original system´s MAC address and swap cables afterwards to access the customer´s network:
 ```macchanger -m 00:AB:01:CD:XY:AB eth0```

 Where: